diogoaurelio/schedoscopeWiki/Configuring-Metascope.md

 **External (Standalone) Metadata Index**

-To use a standalone Solr server, set the `metascope.solr.url` in the `application.conf` file to `http://solrhost:solrport`.
-The Solr instance needs a core (the actual index) named `metascope` in which it persists the indexed data.
+To use a standalone Solr server, set `metascope.solr.url` in `application.conf` file to `http://solrhost:solrport`.
+The Solr instance needs a core (the actual index) named `metascope`, in which it persists the indexed data.
 At the moment, it is not possible to create a Solr core on the fly.
 Create a core named `metascope` with the appropriate [solrconfig.xml](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-metascope/src/main/resources/solr/metascope/conf/solrconfig.xml) and [schema.xml](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-metascope/src/main/resources/solr/metascope/conf/schema.xml) files.
 For further information, check
 [How do I create a Solr Core](https://www.codeenigma.com/host/faq/how-do-i-create-solr-core-my-server#solr4)